KatarzynaJuszczak/BecomeQAEngineerCourse/README.md

    ```

 3. By default, Docker run all tests.
 You can change what tests will be executed and how using pytest flags.

+***
+To run UI tests using Docker you need to:

+1. Run below command which reads docker-compose.yaml file and creates and starts the services defined in it.
+    ```bash
+    docker-compose up
+    ```

+2. Open new terminal and run the Docker Container with test(s) you would like to execute.\
+   e.g. run "test_github_login_negative_page_obj" test, generate report and copy report from Docker Container to local directory of the project.
+    ```bash
+    docker run -v /$PWD/reports/:/app/reports/ your-image-name -k test_github_login_negative_page_obj --html=reports/report.html --self-contained-html
+    ```